-If you are considering making your first
+If you are considering making your first visit to Nativity,

-is a short guide to some of these traditions and practices.
+short guide to some of these traditions and practices.

 When you first arrive, people may be lighting candles.

 Parishioners may pray and then light votive candles or

 front of the church.
 The candles represent the light of

 Christ and the flame of the Holy Spirit (Acts 2:3).

 At the front of the church is the Iconostasis

 Icon Screen, which defines the altar area.
 The Royal Doors

 Altar.
 The priest faces the Altar (East) along with the

 congregation unless his liturgical actions are specifically

 directed toward the people.
 Icons - sometimes called

-The images of the icons remind us of the
+The images of the icons remind us of the presence of heaven

-instructing us about the blessed lives of
+pictures," instructing us about the blessed lives of

 the community of saints who surround and encourage us.

 Incense is used often because it was a part of the worship

 described in both the Old and the New Testaments, and its

 our prayers ascending before God (Psalm 141:2).

 Sign of the Cross

 We frequently make the sign of the cross.
 This reminds us of

 God's ultimate act of love for us: the crucifixion and

-forehead, heart, right shoulder, and left shoulder,
+forehead, heart, right shoulder, and left shoulder, we show

-also involves us physically in the act of worship.
+practice also involves us physically in the act of worship.

 In the Byzantine liturgical system, each week is assigned to

 one of the eight tones.
-See the link below for a full
+See the link at bottom for a full

 Catholics of any Rite and Orthodox may receive Holy

 to receive Antidoron

-, a piece of blessed
+, a piece of blessed bread

-cross held by the priest.
+the cross held by the priest.